loungerider/local-devenv-demo/README.md

 sudo apt install -y libvirt-clients libvirt-daemon-system uidmap
 ```

-On chromeOS minikube uses the `kvm2` driver and the initilization of the cluster will replace the `/etc/libvirt/qemu.conf` file.
+On chromeOS minikube uses the `kvm2` driver and the initialization of the cluster will replace the `/etc/libvirt/qemu.conf` file.
 Podman setup will update `/etc/subuid` and `/etc/subgid` and create the file `/etc/containers/policy.json` and `/etc/containers/registries.conf`

 ## Activate devbox